7 Exercises to Do Everyday – Introduction

 How to do it:

-- Squat down and place your hands flat on the floor, fingers pointing forward and about shoulder-width apart.
+- Squat down and place your hands flat on the floor, fingers pointing forward and about hands shoulder-width apart.

 - Walk your feet out and back so your legs and body are straight.